Family Portrait - Lagoon near the Hilton Hawaiian Village, Honolulu, Oahu, Hawaii

 Dress it up in black.
 Even a black knit sundress will look dressed up out on the beach, so to put a "formal" spin on some casual beach pictures, dress the family in black.
-To keep the look summery and light, think short sleeves or summer dresses for the girls and shorts or rolled up pants for the guys.
+Think short sleeves or summer dresses for the girls and shorts or rolled-up pants for the guys to keep the look summery and light.
 Always keep feet bare in the pictures and add in splashes of color with fun accessories like a statement necklace or flower pin.

 Speaking of pink.
-Pink is often overlooked for beach pictures but really it is a gorgeous complement to the surroundings.
+Pink is often overlooked for beach pictures, but really, it is a gorgeous complement to the surroundings.
 Men, women, girls, and boys all look beautiful in this preppy color.
 A pink woven belt with green shorts and a white shirt would look great on dad.
-A pink sundress for the girls and a salmon-colored skirt and white t-shirt will look beautiful on mom.
+A pink sundress for the girls, a salmon-colored skirt, and a white t-shirt will look beautiful on mom.
 Pink and blue plaid shorts and a matching polo will look dashing on the boys.
-Together they look is fresh and light.
+Together they look fresh and light.

 Two colors.
-Pick out two complementing colors like yellow and blue and split up the family.
-Put all the boys in matching, colorful blue polos with khaki shorts and the girls in matching yellow dresses.
+Pick two complementing colors like yellow and blue, and split up the family.
+Put all the boys in colorful blue polos with khaki shorts and the girls in matching yellow dresses.
 Mom and dad should mix in both of these colors to tie it all together and coordinate.

 Just have some fun.
 Family photos should tell a story.
-They should tell you about your family.
-If non-traditional clothes are a better fit or you really want the pictures to tell your story, try something different.
-Stay casual with shorts and t-shirts.
-Mom in khaki shorts and a v-neck shirt.
+They should say to you about your family.
+If non-traditional clothes are a better fit or you want the pictures to tell your story, try something different.
+Stay casual with shorts and t-shirts—Mom in khaki shorts and a v-neck shirt.
 Dad is in shorts and a shirt with subtle stripes.
 Then let your kids stand out with superhero shirts and capes.
-Mom and dad are casual and coordinated and the fun-sized kid personalities really stand out.
+Mom and dad are casual and coordinated, and the fun-sized kid personalities stand out.
 This works for lifestyle-type shots and families who enjoy a story in their photos.

 Just as important as clothing, there are a few tips to help make everyone look their best in the photo.